alysivji/falcon-batteries-included/README.md

 This example project will demonstrate on how use Falcon and various python libraries to build a REST API for a movie recommendation website.

+## Design

+Most of the CRUD logic is in controllers, but if we have to do perform multiple tasks for an endpoint, a process is kicked off.

 ## Batteries

 ### SQLAlchemy